 New communication and information spaces cause the formation of virtual communities.
 These modern spaces, or environments, arrange communication between individuals via cutting-edge technology of multimedia, interactivity, low costs, and anonymity.
 Such global social communities are created when the users with common interests find points of intersection - this includes an interest in a certain topic of discussion, activity, educational or scientific area, conferences, etc.).
 Common interests work as a background for developing community structure and community values, which can be accepted as new values of existence by the member of this community.
-"These values may be applied in different ways within the community, but they ultimately chart the field's direction" [12].
+"These values may be applied in different ways within the community, but they ultimately chart the field's direction" (Hassan & Mingers, 2018).
 Later, these values may substitute values in real life.
 Values and interests are distinguishing features for classification of the virtual communities.
-There are communities of shared political, economic, socio-cultural, technological ideas/opinions.
+There are communities of shared political, economic, sociocultural, technological ideas/opinions.
 There are communities of fans or people with the same experience (professional, social, etc.).
 Geographically communities can unite people of the same local area.
+A large group of virtual communities is made up of gamers.
+Gaming space may be considered as a community formed with shared interest or activity.
+However, this specific activity - games - enables users to create a new world with fictional, fantasy characters who make choices and build their virtual life according to their moral rules and values.
 Virtual marketplaces unite users with commercial interest - people sell and buy goods, offer business services, find employees, promote their brands, establish partnerships.
 Commercial or business communities can be open for everyone or have a rule of invitation by its valid member.
 This makes the space reliable and supportive.
 Social communities unite people with similar life situations or experiences - health, career, social status issues.
 These groups can help their members overcome the rough and tumble of life (loss of a family member, diseases, lack of communication in the family, breakup, divorce, etc.).
-Religion has always been about communities of various types.
-It would use all types of available media to promote its ideas.
-In modern era, virtual religious communities are "creating new social practices of communication" [6].
 Finally, we can single out virtual countries - they work as a type of virtual community that operates differently from other communities due to the risk and security factors.

 Virtual communities create a special subculture in cyberspace.
 "Many social stereotypes prejudices, and status conformities, which act as communication barriers in real life, lose their significance, because the Internet users cannot see their interlocutors in cyberspace - cannot know their gender, age, national and racial origin, their occupation, appearance, and income.
 The author can make these data public only if he (she) wants to do so."
-[31].
+(Turonok, 2004, p.
+211).
 Operating as a kind of subculture, a virtual community eventually reflects a rather negative context of its activities.
 We can observe a formation of a new generation of people who identify themselves with other people co-existing in two spaces - social and virtual.
 However, they find it better to work, communicate, and relax in online network mode.
 What is more, these people are not a part of socially ignored groups or oppressed minorities.
 Little by little virtual culture shape a personality whose development to a great extent is defined by the network intercommunion and its rules.